simonambridge/Oracle_to_Cassandra/README.md

 </pre>

 <h3>Query 3: Query All Jobs, And Employees By Job</h3>
 Query 3 asks for a list of all job titles and descriptions.
-The second part of this query requirement was to be able to return Employees by Job</h3>
+The second part of this query requirement was to be able to return Employees by Job
 With the techniques described above you should now be able to have a go at doing the same thing yourself with the Jobs and Employees tables.
 (hint: replace the HR.JOBS lookup table - use EMPLOYEES_BY_JOB with a PK on JOB_ID, clustered on EMPLOYEE_ID)